The countdown is on!

-What is Heal the Music Day?
+What is #HealTheMusic Day?

-#HealTheMusic Day is an effort to raise awareness and support for the more than 56,000 Nashvillians who make a living in the music industry, 76% of whom are self-employed or part of small business without access to group health benefits – including songwriters, producers, audio engineers, musicians, recording artists, publishers and more benefitting Music Health Alliance.
+#HealTheMusic Day is an effort to raise awareness and support for those making a living in the music industry — 76% of whom are self-employed or part of a small business with no access to group health benefits.
+This includes artists, songwriters, producers, audio engineers, musicians, publishers, and more.

 This is the best part — you don’t have to add a show or do anything you’re not already doing.
 Join the collective of artists, songwriters, and music businesses who have pledged to give this year.
 Pledges can be as simple as 5% of a show, event, creative work OR a single donation made on or around #HealTheMusic Day, Friday, October 20, 2023.
 Your commitment ensures that no one in the music industry must go without doctors, medicine, or treatment again.
 Every $1 donation = $30 in life-saving healthcare resources.
 Thank you for making a difference in the lives of music makers everywhere!

 Our FREE programs and services are available to anyone who has worked in the music industry for three or more years.
 Spouses, legal domestic partners, and dependent family members may also be eligible.

 “In the world of the working musician, good health is something most of us take for granted — that is, until something goes wrong.
 Your support of #HealTheMusic Day helps ensure that no one in the music community must ever choose between food and medicine again.”